Kenosha unrest shooting: Street protests and riots

 People protested the Rittenhouse verdict in multiple large cities in the United States.
 In Portland, 200 protestors gathered in the downtown area.
 Authorities declared a riot after protestors broke windows and doors and also attacked police.
 In Chicago, 1,000 protestors marched against the verdict.
 In Raleigh, North Carolina, people protested in front of the state Capitol Building.
 Peaceful protests occurred in Brooklyn, New York, where protestors blocked lanes of the Brooklyn Bridge.
 In Middle Village, Queens, New York, protestors damaged vehicles and ripped up flags.
 Five people were arrested.
 In California, protesters assembled in Oakland, San Diego, and Los Angeles.

 Public appearances

 After the acquittal, Rittenhouse was interviewed by Tucker Carlson from Fox News.
 Against the advice of Rittenhouse's attorneys, a film crew for Carlson and Fox Nation followed him during the trial for a documentary feature.
 Rittenhouse made a number of public appearances on conservative programs and at associated events, including a Turning Point USA event titled AmericaFest.

 Destruction of weapon

-After state prosecutors and attorneys for Rittenhouse agreed in January 2022 to destroy the weapon, the Kenosha police department destroyed the rifle Rittenhouse used by shredding on February 25, 2022.
+After state prosecutors and attorneys for Rittenhouse agreed in January 2022 to destroy the weapon, the Kenosha police department destroyed the rifle Rittenhouse used during the event, via shredding on February 25, 2022.
 Mark Richards, an attorney for Rittenhouse, stated that Rittenhouse did not want the rifle to become a political symbol or trophy.